 Here you will find many stories from other women who have Endometriosis.
 These stories can give courage to other women that they are not alone in this battle.

-Even though there are some sad stories detailing how difficult and debilitating it is when dealing with this disease, there are however MANY happy accounts of women who had successful pregnancies.
-Others have greatly reduced their symptoms and been able to get back to living a normal life.
+Even though there are some sad stories detailing how difficult and debilitating it is when dealing with this disease, there are however MANY happy accounts of women who had successful pregnancies despite having endometriosis.

-Included here are a number of stories that outline how some women have used diet or natural treatments to vastly improve their health.
-Others have combined surgery with natural therapies with great success.
+You will also find a number of stories that outline how some women have used natural treatments and nutrition to improve their health with much success.
+Others have combined surgery with natural therapies to help with their symptoms and manage the disease.

 There is a lot to read here, but it is only by reading of real life experiences that you can gain a true insight into the day to day reality of living with this disease, and the various ways women have dealt with it.